advice

 10. Put together a puzzle.
 If you enjoy that sort of thing.

 11. Make a music-video playlist to play on your TV.
-This is almost like being at a bar, sort of.
+This is almost like being at a bar!
+Sort of!

 Relaxing Things

 12. Light some candles.
-Whether you’re working from the office or in your room, does it get more autumnal than a homesick candle?
+Whether you’re working from the office or in your room, keeping it cozy is an instant mood booster.13.
+Give yourself a manicure and pedicure.
+An at-home salon-worthy manicure is possible.
+Trust us.

 14. Apply a soothing face mask.
 Your skin deserves it.

 16. Have a yoga break.
-If you don’t want to head to a studio, there are a bunch of great free yoga classes you can take online.
+If you don’t want to head to a studio, there are a bunch of free yoga classes you can take online.
 It’ll feel good whether it’s a 15-minute or hour-long session.

 17. Take a bath.
 Do you have a nice bathtub?
 Please appreciate your great fortune, get in it, and take a bath.